tsedio/tsed/docs/docs/controllers.md

 ## Response and Request

-You can use decorator to inject `Express.Request`, `Express.Response` and `Express.NextFunction` services instead of the classic call provided by Express API.
+You can use a decorator to inject `Express.Request`, `Express.Response` and `Express.NextFunction` services instead of the classic call provided by Express API.
 Just use decorator `Request` (or `Req`), `Response` (or `Res`) and `Next` on your method parameters like this :